 Day 1: Rio de Janeiro, Brazil

-Arrive in Rio, where you are met at the airport and transferred to our hotel situated directly across from Copacabana Beach, one of the most famous beaches the world.
+Arrive in Rio, where you are met at the airport and transferred to our hotel located directly across from Copacabana Beach, one of the most famous beaches in the world.

 Day 2: Golden Lion Tamarin Conservation Project

-We'll spend several hours at the Golden Lion Tamarin Conservation Project, established as a collaborative program in the early 1970s to save the species against enormous odds.
-The project's efforts have helped the species recover from a low point of a mere hundred or so individuals, to more than a thousand today.
-We tour the educational center where we'll see the species up close and meet biologists and conservationists who have been integral to their recovery.
-We'll also track the animals in their native habitat on a guided walk in the rain forest.
-We listen for their high-pitched call and look for flashes of bright orange in the trees, where they spend most of their time.
-Living in social family groups, they forage for insects, fruit, lizards and birds by day while traveling from branch to branch, and sleep in hollows at night.
+Accompanied by an expert local guide using radio telemetry equipment, we'll track the animals in their native habitat on an interpretive walk in the rain forest.
+As we wander into the verdant world beneath the canopy, listen for their high-pitched call and look for flashes of bright orange in the trees, where they spend most of their time.
+Living in social family groups, they forage for insects, fruit, lizards and birds by day while traveling from branch to branch, sleeping in hollows at night.
+Because a number of the tamarins are habituated to human observers, we'll expect to enjoy watching and photographing a family group as they jump from tree to tree in the canopy overhead.
 Males help raise the offspring, and we may see them carrying infants on their backs, which are often twins.
+Be sure to take your camera and binoculars!

 Physical Rating: Easy